theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 >
 #
 > It       was seven o’clock when    we   got into the coupé with him  and  started for Long
-# NPr/ISg+ VPt NSg   R       NSg/I/C IPl+ VB  P    D   ?
+# NPr/ISg+ VPt NSg   R       NSg/I/C IPl+ VP  P    D   ?
 P    ISg+ VB/C VP/J    C/P NPr/VB/J
 > Island  .
 Tom     talked incessantly , exulting and  laughing , but     his     voice   was as
 # NSg/VB+ .
 NPr/VB+ VP/J   R           .
 Nᴹ/Vg/J  VB/C Nᴹ/Vg/J  .
 NSg/C/P ISg/D$+ NSg/VB+ VPt NSg/R
 > remote   from Jordan and  me       as    the foreign clamor on  the sidewalk or    the tumult of